somithaasri/signlanguage-text/README.md

 Follow these steps to install and run the project on your local machine:

 1. ✅ Clone the Repository
-bash
-Copy
-Edit

 git clone https://github.com/somithaasri/signlanguage-text.git
 cd signlanguage-text
-2. 🐍 Set Up a Virtual Environment (Recommended) bash
-Copy
-Edit
-# Create virtual environment
-python -m venv venv

-# Activate it
-# Windows:
-venv\Scripts\activate

-# macOS/Linux:
-source venv/bin/activate

-3. 📦 Install Required Packages
-If a requirements.txt file is present:

-pip install -r requirements.txt
-Or manually install the core dependencies:

-pip install opencv-python mediapipe tensorflow numpy

-▶️ Running the Project
-Make sure your webcam is enabled before running.

-1. Run the Main Application

-python main.py
-2. What Happens Next?
-A live webcam feed will open.

-Show a hand gesture corresponding to a supported sign (e.g., 'A', 'B', 'C'...).

-The predicted gesture will appear as text on the screen.